teth-wireless/ZenseTag_AE/software/setup_readme.md

 Ensure that these packages are correctly installed in your virtual environment.

 ## Additional Information
-For any additional configurations or troubleshooting, please refer to the individual script files or contact the project maintainer (isbansal@ucsd.edu / nbhat@ucsd.edu).
+For any additional configurations or troubleshooting, please refer to the individual script files or contact the project maintainer (tetheredwireless@gmail.com).